Shirley Knight, Oscar-nominated actress, has died at 83

 Her beauty helped bring her roles in such films as “The Group” (1966), based on Mary McCarthy’s novel about the lives of a group of college girls, and “Dutchman” (1967), from Amiri Baraka’s explosive one-act play about a middle-class black man and a sexually provocative white woman.
 After playing a pregnant woman who runs off with a football player in Francis Ford Coppola’s “The Rain People,” released in 1969, she wearied of the Hollywood routine, terming the studio bosses “blockheads.”

 Knight moved to England with her second husband, British playwright John Hopkins, with whom she had a daughter, Sophie.
-(Her first husband was producer Gene Persoff, father of her older daughter, Kaitlin).
+(Her first husband was producer Gene Persson, father of her older daughter, Kaitlin).

 Over the next few years, she raised her daughters and did needlework.
 But “I decided that acting is what I do best,” she said.
 The family moved back to the U.S. and she returned to films in “Beyond the Poseidon Adventure.”
 She also appeared in such films as “Endless Love” (as Brooke Shields’ mother), “As Good as It Gets” (as Helen Hunt’s mother) and “Divine Secrets of the Ya-Ya Sisterhood.”